-The following outlines Text Study over the Grade 11 year in English Language Arts (at least 30% should be Canadian content and include representation from New Brunswick).
-Additional reading and reading support is expected in all subject areas.
-These guidelines are for instructional texts; the multi-genre study may be used to guide exploration of the extended and shorter texts.
+The following outlines Text Study over the Grade 12 semester in English Language Arts (at least 30% should be Canadian content and include representation from New Brunswick).
+Additional reading and reading support are expected in all subject areas.
+These guidelines are for instructional texts.